nextapps-de/winbox/README.md

 });
 ```

-> Auto-Unmount is a great feature which automatically moves back the fragment to the backstore source when closing the window.
+> Auto-Unmount is a helpful feature which automatically moves back the fragment to the backstore source when closing the window.

 Alternatively:
 ```js